hirakendu/temp/spark_mllib_tree_pr79_review/spark_mllib_tree_pr79_review.md

 whereas the training time for first level that involves simple histogram calculation of three error statistics takes roughly 30 seconds.

+The error performance in terms of RMSE was verified to be close to that of alternate implementations.